scenerystack/community/docs/reference/api/alpenglow/ConcreteType.md

 # ConcreteType

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/compute/ConcreteType.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/compute/ConcreteType.ts) for the most up-to-date information.

 ## Overview

 Represents a data type that can be serialized/deserialized to/from a binary form, both in TypeScript and in WGSL.